Mosquito-borne Diseases ad

 • • Use repellents that contain DEET on your clothes or exposed skin.

-• • Check yourself for ticks first and then other family members and pets.
-Check along the hairline, between the toes, back of the knees, groin, armpits, neck, and behind the ears.
+• • Check for ticks along the hairline, between the toes, back of the knees, groin, armpits, neck, and behind the ears.

 female dog tick ad